leggedrobotics/zed-ros-wrapper/README.md

 ### Laptop/Workstation (Ubuntu 20.04, ROS Noetic) ###

-To work on the ZED ROS Driver on your personal machine:
+To work on the ZED ROS Driver on your personal machine (note that you need a GPU):
 * Download and install the ZED SDK as described [here](https://www.stereolabs.com/docs/installation/linux/#download-and-install-the-zed-sdk)
 * Clone this repository: `git clone --recursive git@github.com:leggedrobotics/zed-ros-wrapper.git`
 * Build the package: `catkin build zed_ros`